SummaryRead the full fact sheet

 - complains of pain anywhere other than the face, as this may be a sign of inflammation in another organ

 Immunisation is the best way to prevent mumps and potential serious complications.
 This can be achieved with two types of combined vaccine.

-In the second type, the mumps vaccine is combined with measles, rubella and varicella (chickenpox) vaccines and is commonly known as MMRV.
+In the second vaccine, the mumps component is combined with measles, rubella and varicella (chickenpox) components and is commonly known as MMRV vaccine.

 Protection against mumps is available under the National Immunisation Program Schedule.
 In Victoria, immunisation against mumps is free of charge for: